omerida/spacetraders-rest/.github/PULL_REQUEST_TEMPLATE.md

-name: Standard Code Review
-about: Use this template for all new feature, bug fix, and maintenance pull requests.
-title: "[TYPE-ISSUE_ID] Description of Change"
-labels: ready-for-review
-assignees:

 ## Linked Issue(s)

 Please include the issue number that this PR addresses.
 This helps track the completion of the original task.